Fact checkedFact Checked

 Professionals in this field use a rather graded approach whereby the first targets are the mildly feared stimuli, then the most feared stimuli.
 It’s a rather complex treatment process, but the end results are pretty encouraging.

-Relaxation and Stress Inducing Procedures
+Relaxation And Stress Inducing Procedures

 This treatment alternative needs personal commitment and dedication.
 In the 1970s, cardiologist Dr. Herbert Benson formed the ‘relaxation response’ technique.